On-line Masters in Computer Science:

 The Graduate School makes these decisions.
 Contact the Graduate School

-3. I have a 3 year B.S. degree from India, China, Germany, England, Canada, Australia, etc. -- can I be admitted to the Masters program?
+3. I have a 3 year B.S. degree from India, China, Germany, Canada, Australia, etc. -- can I be admitted to the Masters program?

 Only persons with degrees equivalent to U.S. bachelors degrees are qualified to apply for admission.
 A 3 year degree is not equivalent to the U.S. bachelor degree.
 (Nor is the 3 year degree plus 1 year of a second degree).
-To apply to the Graduate Program with a 3 year bachelor degree you must also have a post graduate diploma from a recognized university.

 4. I have several years of experience as a software engineer.
 Am I qualified to enroll in CS414?